 "There's nothing like portraying a psychopathic bunny-boiler to boost one's self-esteem, Glenn Close tells Ladies' Home Journal."

-The section of the public that has most enthusiastically adopted the term into its language is street-wise young adults - not a group that would normally be expected to read the Ladies' Home Journal.
-The phrase is now a commonplace on TV reality shows and soap operas; for example, in an August 2004 piece by Danielle Lawler and Emma Cox about the UK TV show Big Brother, headed Big Brother: Bunny Boiler we find:
+The section of the public that most enthusiastically adopted the term into its language was street-wise young adults - not a group that would normally be expected to read the Ladies' Home Journal.
+The phrase became a commonplace on TV reality shows and soap operas; for example, in an August 2004 piece by Danielle Lawler and Emma Cox about the UK TV show Big Brother, headed Big Brother: Bunny Boiler,we find:

 And the love-struck Geordie has already warned her boyfriend Stuart Wilson's army of female fans to stay away.
 She hissed: "I can be an extremely jealous girlfriend ... and Stu won't even be looking at another girl when he comes out.
 I can see how people think I'm a bunny boiler."

 If the phrase were a commercial product then marketing people would say that it reached its target audience in 1994.
 It certainly saw a sudden and widespread use from then onwards and became a commonly used phrase.
 Fatal Attraction was released in 1987 and Close referred to the phrase in 1990.
 Newly coined terms appear to spread in the community like viruses and, like flu viruses, they float around in the populace until they reach a threshold of infected cases, above which they spread rapidly.
 It appears that 'bunny boiler' got to that point sometime in 1994.

 See other phrases that were coined in the USA.